Take in Lucca – A Top Tuscan Town

 6. The San Martino Cathedral

-Lucca has played an important role during the history.
-The Tuscan town became a Roman colony around 180 BC and it served as a meeting place for Julius Caesar, Pompey and Crassus, the political alliance known as the First Triumvirate.
-In year 56 BC they split the Roman provinces among the three of them precisely in Lucca at the Lucca Conference.
+Lucca has played a significant role in the history.
+The Tuscan town became a Roman colony around 180 BC, and it served as a meeting place for Julius Caesar, Pompey and Crassus, the political alliance known as the First Triumvirate.
+In 56 BC, they split the Roman provinces among the three of them precisely in Lucca at the Lucca Conference.

 At some point in time, though, the future existence of Lucca seemed uncertain.
-Nevertheless, the city succeeded in recovering during the 4th and 5th century and regained its position with the restoration of the city walls.
+Nevertheless, the city recovered during the 4th and 5th centuries and regained its position, with the restoration of the city walls.

-The heart of the city is the still existing oval plaza, the Piazza dell’Anfiteatro, situated in the middle of the intricate pattern of encircling maze-like streets surrounding it.
+The heart of the city is the still-existing oval plaza, the Piazza dell’Anfiteatro, in the middle of the intricate pattern of encircling maze-like streets surrounding it.

-Already during the 1st century under the Emperor Claudius the Roman amphitheatre, shaped as an ellipse, was initiated.
-During the centuries to come it had many functions – from the scene of reckless gladiator fights and entertaining spectacles to a location for a powder magazine, a salt store and as a site for the local market – besides being the natural location of local assemblies.
+During the 1st century, under Emperor Claudius, the Roman amphitheatre, shaped as an ellipse, was initiated.
+During the centuries to come, it had many functions – from the scene of reckless gladiator fights and entertaining spectacles to a location for a powder magazine, a salt store and a site for the local market – besides being the natural location of local assemblies.

-With all this in mind it is quite amazing to walk around exploring the oval square flanked by picturesque facades in varying shades of yellow, orange and cream.
-The place abounds with small cafés and restaurants serving local specialities and fine Tuscan wine – it is absolutely a gem of a plaza in the old town!
+With all this in mind, it is fantastic to explore the oval square flanked by picturesque facades in varying shades of yellow, orange and cream.
+The place abounds with small cafés and restaurants serving local specialities and fine Tuscan win, a gem of a plaza in the old town!

 Discover Siena